What Happens When People Stop GLP-1s — GLP-1 Data Series

 Diabetes Obes Metab, 2026

-If 50–68% of patients discontinue within a year (see persistence data), and most regain 74–100% of lost weight within 18 months, the durable weight-loss benefit at the population level may be substantially smaller than headline trial numbers suggest.
+When patients discontinue (see persistence data) and most regain lost weight within 12–18 months, the durable weight-loss benefit at the population level differs substantially from headline trial numbers.
+The population model below lets you explore these assumptions directly.

 Rate and trajectory of regain